consensus-shipyard/mir/pkg/blockchain/README.md

 For external sync requests:

 1. When it receives a _ChainRequest_ message, it must register the request and send a _GetChainRequest_ event to the BCM.
-2. The BCM will respond with a _GetChainResponse_ event.
-   The synchronizer then responds to the node that sent the _ChainRequest_ message with a _ChainResponse_ message.
+2. When the BCM responds with a _GetChainResponse_ event, the synchronizer responds to the node that sent the _ChainRequest_ message with a _ChainResponse_ message.

 **IMPORTANT:**
 This module assumes that all other nodes respond to requests.